asyncapi/generator/README.md

 2. Make sure your local `develop` and `master` branches are up to date.
 3. Switch to `develop` branch.
 4. Whenever you think it makes sense, make a release:
-  a.
-From develop branch, run: `git flow release start X.X.X`.
+  - From develop branch, run: `git flow release start X.X.X`.
-  b.
-In release branch, update version in `package.json` and `package-lock.json`.
+  - In release branch, update version in `package.json` and `package-lock.json`.
-  c.
-In release branch, run: `git flow release finish X.X.X`.
+  - In release branch, run: `git flow release finish X.X.X`.
-  d.
-You should now be in `develop` branch.
+  - You should now be in `develop` branch.
 Run: `git push --tags && git checkout master && git push`.
 5. Release to NPM should happen automatically.
 You can check status at https://travis-ci.org/asyncapi/asyncapi.

 ## Author